jeffrafter/howto/starting_a_rails_app.md

     rbenv local 2.4.1

-_Remove the test folder_. you want to use specs instead.
+_Remove the test folder_. you want to use specs instead (at least I do, you might like tests).

     rm -rf test

-## Config

-If you are sending email then you can use [Mailcatcher](http://mailcatcher.me) locally.
-This allows you to catch all email being sent from Rails and view it.

-> To install Mailcatcher just `gem install mailcatcher`.
-Then run `mailcatcher`.
-When running you can open a browser to [see the mails](http://localhost:1080).

-You'll need to configure mailcatcher in `config/environments/development.rb`:

-    # Mailcatcher
-    config.action_mailer.delivery_method = :smtp
-    config.action_mailer.smtp_settings = { :address => "localhost", :port => 1025, :domain => Rails.application.secrets.domain }
-    config.action_mailer.raise_delivery_errors = true
-    config.action_mailer.perform_deliveries = true

-This might be outdated:

-    # Fix the Safari 304 not modified bug (https://bugs.webkit.org/show_bug.cgi?id=32829)
-    config.middleware.delete Rack::ETag

 ## Gems

 Setup the `Gemfile`.
 This sample Gemfile has quite a few helpful defaults, but you should compare it with the generated Gemfile and pick and choose: